evenbrenden/dotfiles/nixos/naxos/README.md

 #### Configure
 - `# nixos-generate-config --dir .` and compare with `dotfiles` (see if there's anything interesting)
-- For WLAN on first boot, either:
+- For WLAN on first boot, do one of these:
     - Set `networking.wireless.enable = true` and do the `wpa_supplicant` thing above
     - Set `networking.networkmanager.enable = true` and make use of the `nm-cli` tool